Saint-logo3.png

 Usability testing

-The usability test was conducted with 3 participants to go on the prototype and make a purchase of a knit cardigan in the size medium.
-Participants were observed to see how they interact with the website, and to identify potential pain points.
-The summary of my findings were:
+A usability test was conducted with three participants who navigated the prototype to purchase a medium-sized knit cardigan.
+Participants were observed to understand how they interacted with the website and to identify potential pain points.
+Here is a summary of my findings:

 • All participants had completed the task easily and quickly.
 They didn’t have issues with getting the task done.